mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

-Electromagnetic Probe (TL 10): Electromagnetic Probe (TL 10): This handy device detects the electromagnetic emissions of technological devices, and can be used as a diagnostic tool when examining equipment (+1 DM to work out what’s wrong with it) or when searching for hidden bugs or devices.
+Electromagnetic Probe (TL 10): Electromagnetic Probe (TL 10): This handy device detects the electromagnetic emissions of technological devices, and can be used as a diagnostic tool when examining equipment (+1 DM to work out what's wrong with it) or when searching for hidden bugs or devices.
 Cr 1,000.
 The Sensors or Investigation skills can be used to sweep a room for bugs.

-Densitometer (TL 14): Densitometer (TL 14): The remote densitometer uses an object’s natural gravity to measure its density, building up a three- dimensional image of the inside and outside of an object.
+Densitometer (TL 14): Densitometer (TL 14): The remote densitometer uses an object's natural gravity to measure its density, building up a three- dimensional image of the inside and outside of an object.
 5 kg.
 Cr.
 20,000.

-Bioscanner (TL 15): Bioscanner (TL 15): The bioscanner ‘sniffs’ for organic molecules and tests chemical samples, analysing the make-up of whatever it is focussed on.
+Bioscanner (TL 15): Bioscanner (TL 15): The bioscanner 'sniffs' for organic molecules and tests chemical samples, analysing the make-up of whatever it is focussed on.
 It can be used to detect poisons or bacteria, analyse organic matter, search for life signs and classify unfamiliar